Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 6. Number of universities ranked in global top 10000

 After training our model and tuning the hyperparameter, we obtain a prediction.
-With the prediction data, China's StackOverflower size would surpass UK by far and catch up India to become the third largest.
+With the prediction data, China's Stack Overflower size would surpass UK by far and catch up India to become the third largest.

 <iframe class="plotly-plot" src="assets/export/china_actual_stats_vs_regression.html"></iframe>

-From an global viewpoint, the size of Question and Answer data will have an conisderable increase as well, which shall be beneficial to the whole StackOverflow Community.
+From an global viewpoint, the size of Question and Answer data will have an conisderable increase as well, which shall be beneficial to the whole Stack Overflow Community.
 We think this is a pity and hope the scenario could be amliorated in the near future.

 <iframe class="plotly-plot" src="assets/export/potential_increase_from_china.html"></iframe>

-### Global Knowledge Transfer on Stackoverflow
+### Global Knowledge Transfer on Stack Overflow
-Since stackoverflow is a global community, it is not surprised to receive answers from the other side of the globe. the interaction between question raiser and answerer in different country can be visualised in the following network graph.
+Since Stack Overflow is a global community, it is not surprised to receive answers from the other side of the globe. the interaction between question raiser and answerer in different country can be visualised in the following network graph.

 <iframe style="height: 500px;" src="assets/export/transfer_graph.html"></iframe>

-Note: Only the top ten most active countries on stackoverflow (in terms of question and answer count) and Switzerland is included.
+Note: Only the top ten most active countries on Stack Overflow (in terms of question and answer count) and Switzerland is included.
 Different country of focus can be selected in the dropdown menu.
 {: .description }

 Note2: The direction of the arrow indicates the number of answers from the source node to questions from the destination nodes.
 Green links highlights the answers provided by the main focus country to answers of the other countries.
 {: .description }

-Note3: A large portion of the answers in stackoverflow actually have the same source and dest nodes (like US answering questions from the US) and also over 200 other countries But for the purpose of exploring the interaction of different entity and visualisation, only the top ten and Switzerland is shown.
+Note3: A large portion of the answers in Stack Overflow actually have the same source and dest nodes (like US answering questions from the US) and also over 200 other countries But for the purpose of exploring the interaction of different entity and visualisation, only the top ten and Switzerland is shown.
 {: .description }

 From the graph, the interaction between different country can be better visualised and observed.
 The activeness of countries like United States and India can still be observed, but other countries also have noticable contribution.
 Feel free to explore the network graph on different countries! :)